Best Ever Chocolate Zucchini Cake

 • Pour the batter into the prepared pan.
 Gently tap the pan on the counter several times to make sure the batter has fully settled into the nooks of the Bundt.

-• Bake until a tester comes out with moist crumbs, about 1 hour.
+• Bake until a cake tester or toothpick comes out with moist crumbs, about 1 hour.
 DO NOT OVERBAKE.
 Let the cake cool in the pan for 10 minutes, then flip it out onto a serving plate and dust the top with cocoa before serving.
+You could also top with chocolate ganache, if desired.

 Notes